bgp59/p-ssh/README.md

 Examples

 1. Setting working dir root on a NFS mounted file system.
-It is highly advisable that the path incorporates the local hostname in case the same setting is shared with other hosts with the same mount.
+It is highly advisable that the path incorporates the local user and hostname in case the same setting is shared with other hosts with the same mount.

     ```bash

-    export P_SSH_WORKING_DIR_ROOT=/share/{U}/{n}
+    export P_SSH_WORKING_DIR_ROOT=/share/{lu}/{lh}
     ```

 2. Run a bash script remotely, for instance to collect server inventory data: